Discount-Ticket-Slay/ticketslave/README.md

     npm install && npm run build
     ```

-3. After building, copy the `index.html` file generated into the corresponding backend service to point to the correct JavaScript file. (e.g. `index.html` generated in `feed-service/feed-frontend/build/_app` should be copied to `feed-service/feed-backend/src/main/resources/templates`)
+3. After building, copy the `index.html` file generated in build directory into the corresponding backend service under resources/templates (e.g. `index.html` generated in `feed-service/feed-frontend/build/_app` should be copied to `feed-service/feed-backend/src/main/resources/templates`)

-4. Uploaded the folder named `_app` to AWS S3.
+4. Upload the folder named `_app` to AWS S3.
 This will be the version served by the application.

 5. Modify the source links in index.html to point to the correct S3 bucket and folder.